Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks

-Also, we run respective $k-$WL on a colored graph, where vertices at a distance $i$ from $v$ is colored $i$.
-So, it is at least as expressive as running $k-$WL on an uncolored graph.
+Also, we run respective $k-$WL on a coloured graph, where vertices at a distance $i$ from $v$ are coloured $i$.
+So, it is at least as expressive as running $k-$WL on an uncoloured graph.
 We can also show that it is strictly more expressive in distinguishing non-isomorphic graphs.
 Thus, all the $k-$WL mentioned corresponding to \emph{good} graph classes are sufficient for counting the number of patterns appearing as subgraphs and induced subgraphs. \end{proof} \begin{corollary} If $G_v^r$ is amenable, for all $v\in V(G),$ then Local $1-$WL outputs the exact count of the patterns appearing as subgraph and induced subgraph. \end{corollary} \begin{corollary} Running $1-$WL guarantees the exact number of subgraphs and induced subgraphs of all patterns of radius one, when the maximum degree of the host graph is bounded by 5.

 Similarly, if the maximum degree of the host graph is bounded by $15$, then running $2-$WL is sufficient to count subgraphs and induced subgraphs of all patterns with a dominating vertex. \end{corollary}